-Immediately prior to the completion of this offering, we will enter into an exchange agreement with Insignia and the Senior Executives, which will each hold Class B-1 units of QL Holdings LLC.
-Pursuant to and subject to the terms of the exchange agreement and the fourth amended and restated limited liability company agreement of QL Holdings LLC, holders of Class B-1 units, at any time and from time to time, may exchange one

-Class B-1 unit, together with the corresponding share of our Class B common stock, for one share of our Class A common stock (or, at our election, cash of an equivalent value).
+Immediately prior to the completion of the IPO, we entered into the exchange agreement with Insignia and the Senior Executives, which each hold Class B-1 units of QL Holdings LLC.
+Pursuant to and subject to the terms of the exchange agreement and the fourth amended and restated limited liability company agreement of QL Holdings LLC, holders of Class B-1 units, at any time and from time to time, may exchange one Class B-1 unit, together with the corresponding share of our Class B common stock, for one share of our Class A common stock (or, at our election, cash of an equivalent value).
 The amount of Class A common stock issued or conveyed will be subject to equitable adjustments for stock splits, stock dividends, reclassifications and other similar transactions.
-For a description of the exchange agreement, see "The reorganization of our corporate structure-Fourth amended and restated limited liability company agreement of QL Holdings LLC-Exchange agreement."
+For a description of the exchange agreement, see "Organizational structure-Fourth amended and restated limited liability company agreement of QL Holdings LLC-Exchange agreement."